15 SMART Goals Examples for Kids

 A: This is an achievable goal that can be easily adjusted to meet a child’s individual needs.

-R: Children all need to participate in P.E. to set themselves up for a healthy future, so this goal is relevant.
+R: Children all need to participate in P.E. to prepare for a healthy future, so this goal is relevant.

 T: The deadline for this goal is the end of the semester.